 Learn More About Honda Dashboard Warning Lights from Honda of Watertown

 It’s important to pay attention to your dashboard lights, because Honda alerts can help to keep you safe on the roads in and around Southbury and Torrington.
-If any of the lights on your Honda Civic dashboard indicate that there is a problem or that service is required, it is highly recommended that you visit our Service Center as soon as possible to avoid a potentially costly repair.
+If any of the lights on your Honda dashboard indicate that there is a problem or that service is required, it is highly recommended that you visit our Service Center as soon as possible to avoid a potentially costly repair.
 Remember that we offer a range of service specials and coupons that provide significant savings on oil changes, tire rotations, and more.
-If you have any questions about your Honda dashboard lights meanings, contact our Service Center online or give us a call at (860) 945-5317.
+Our experts are happy to help you learn about your Honda CR-V maintenance schedule, provide help finding your Honda Civic radio code, show you how to replace your Honda key fob battery, and more.
+Contact our Service Center online or give us a call at (860) 431-2867 if you have any questions.